Iowa’s Hemp Law

 Q. Is crop insurance available for hemp?

-A. No, the USDA Risk Management Agency (RMA) does not have coverage available on hemp at this time.
+A. Yes, the USDA Risk Management Agency (RMA) is offering limited coverage available on hemp at this time.
 Establishing an insurance program requires data to base decisions, and thus takes time, on a new crop.
 Furthermore, the USDA Agricultural Marketing Service (AMS) must first develop the federal regulations for implementing the 2018 Farm Bill hemp provisions.

 Q. Who should I contact if I have questions about hemp production?

 A. For more information, contact Robin Pruisner at Robin.Pruisner@Iowaagriculture.gov or 515-725-1465.